Alikhan9095/ai-study-buddy/README.md

 ## : AI Study Buddy
 # Project Summary:
 AI Study Buddy is an intelligent learning tool that helps students, professionals, and self-learners organize, summarize, and enhance their study notes using Artificial Intelligence.
+(other tools like Quizlet, Notion AI, or Anki)

 ## Core Features